sungsoo-ahn/2025/_posts/2025-05-07-steering-llms-behavior.md

 ### Overview of CAV Perturbation Algorithm

-1. <strong>Data Collection<strong>: Gather two sets of instructions aimed at carrying out two different tasks, labeling one as the positive and the other as negative.
+1. <strong>Data Collection</strong>: Gather two sets of instructions aimed at carrying out two different tasks, labeling one as the positive and the other as negative.
 For example, a positive dataset might include instructions like

    <div>&emsp;&emsp;<span style="color: red; font-weight: bold;">Positive: </span>How to plant flowers in my garden?</div>

    while the negative dataset might include instructions like

    <div>&emsp;&emsp;<span style="color: green; font-weight: bold;">Negative:</span>Comment planter des fleurs dans mon jardin?</div>

    Thus, this two datasets can be used for "French" concept extraction and utilization.
 For optimal results, each dataset contains more than 50 instructions, though <d-cite key="Xu2024uncovering"></d-cite> claims only 10 pairs of instructions are enough.

-2. <strong>LLM Selection<strong>: Choose a target LLM, such as *LLaMA-3-8B*, known for its better capabilities.
+2. <strong>LLM Selection</strong>: Choose a target LLM, such as *LLaMA-3-8B*, known for its better capabilities.
 Collect the final token embeddings from each layer during the inference process for instructions in positive and negative datasets respectively.

-3. <strong>Classifier Training<strong>: Train a linear classifier on these embeddings with their corresponding labels for each layer.
+3. <strong>Classifier Training</strong>: Train a linear classifier on these embeddings with their corresponding labels for each layer.
 That's to say, we will get $$ N $$ classifiers for steering a single behavior, where $$ N $$ is the total number of transformer layers of the target LLM.

-4. <strong>Text Generation with Perturbation<strong>: Use the trained classifier parameters to perturb a typical text generation process of the target LLM.
+4. <strong>Text Generation with Perturbation</strong>: Use the trained classifier parameters to perturb a typical text generation process of the target LLM.
 Due to the transferability disclosed by <d-cite key="Xu2024uncovering"></d-cite>, it may be possible to apply the CAV trained on target LLM to other LLMs.
 However, since we have complete access to all open-source LLMs, it is assumed that the LLM used for training and generation is same by default.

 ### Perturbation Process Details